rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

 > More information about the modified files and the modification process [here](../app/utils/Readme.md).

 <br>
 This document is a guide that describes how data for indicators is obtained from the E-REDES Open Data Portal, as well as the processes for completing and cleaning this data.
+Although the data insertion scripts may be located in the same common folder as the extraction and transformation scripts, the insertion process will be executed separately from the other steps.

 ---
 ## Isolated execution
-To execute the data extraction and transformation scripts in order to obtain a set of data files ready to be inserted into the database, input the following commands in the terminal:
+To execute the data **extraction and transformation scripts** in order to obtain a set of data files ready to be inserted into the database, input the following commands in the terminal:

 Set the current directory to the eredes folder:
 ```